wiseman-timelord/Chat-VulkanLlama/README.md

 1) Download the Package: Download the package and extract it to a dedicated folder.
 Open the folder in Windows Explorer with Admin rights or a shell with Admin privileges.
 2) Install Requirements: Double-click `Install Requirements.bat`, this will install all required, packages and libraries, which includes experimental GGUF model support.
 3) Download Models: Download the required GGML `*.bin` chat model files and place them in the `./models` folder.
 Note that the required `config.json` is already present in the `./models` folder.
-4) Launch the Application: Double-click `Launch LlmCppPyBot.bat` to start the program.
+4) Launch the Application: Double-click `Launch LlmCppPy-Bot.bat` to start the program.
 * Optional - Window Resizing: Hold down Ctrl and scroll your mouse wheel to resize the window to your liking.
-* Optional - Arguments: Edit `Launch LlmCppPyBot.bat` to include or run Python with relevant arguments like, `--logs` and '--tts'.
+* Optional - Arguments: Edit `Launch LlmCppPy-Bot.bat` to include or run Python with relevant arguments like, `--logs` and '--tts'.
-* Note - Sounds and TTS and Logging, are enabled by default, this may be altered through the editing of the arguements, --tts and --sound, in the file "Launch LlmCppPyBot.bat".
+* Note - Sounds and TTS and Logging, are enabled by default, this may be altered through the editing of the arguements, --tts and --sound, in the file "Launch LlmCppPy-Bot.bat".

 ### USAGE (linux untested):
 * For Linux (Untested):